vackosar/vackosar.github.io/_posts/2020-05-11-BentoML-vs-Cortex.md

     </tr>
     <tr>
         <td>Deployment</td>
-        <td>done by other tools: Docker, Kubernetes, AWS Lambda, SageMaker, GCP, Azule ML and more.</td>
+        <td>Delegated to other tools: Docker, Kubernetes, AWS Lambda, SageMaker, GCP, Azule ML and more.</td>
         <td>Works currently only with local Docker and AWS EKS (GCP is planned)</td>
     </tr>
     <tr>